beecode-rs/msh-node-env/README.md

 ### SimpleName

 Simple name strategy is just a placeholder, the default strategy.
-It is not doing anything :)
+It is not doing anything. :)

 ### PrefixName

 Prefix strategy is adding prefix to the existing name.
-There are two arguments available (prefix, joinChar)
+There are two arguments available (prefix, joinChar).

 Usage: